chapter one

 • Patterns for engines, chatbots, and agents

-• Foundations of prompt engineering and RAG
+• Foundations of prompt engineering and Retrieval-Augmented Generation

 1.1 Building LLM-based applications and agents

-1.1.1 LLM-based applications: summarization and Q&A engines
+1.1.1 LLM-based applications: Summarization and Q&A engines

 1.1.2 LLM-based chatbots